rsvim/rsvim.github.io/docs/api/01__rsvim/classes/RsvimRt.md

 </td>
 <td>

-The editor process exit with this exit code.
-This parameter can be omitted, by default uses `0` to indicate no error.
+(Optional) The editor process exit with this exit code, by default with code `0`.

 </td>
 </tr>